Skip to main content

 a.
 HyperText:

-Hyper (prefix): Something above its normal state (abnormal).
+Hyper (prefix): Something above its normal state.
+Such as hypertension, hyperthermia, and so on.

-HyperText refers to clickable (abnormal) Text, which links you to another website, or somewhere inside a webpage.
+HyperText refers to clickable Text, which links you to another website, or somewhere inside a webpage.

 Practical Example: This is a HyperText